astropy/astropy/docs/coordinates/solarsystem.rst

 ..
   EXAMPLE START
-  Calculating SkyCoord of Solar System Ephemerides
+  Using the Solar System Ephemerides

 Here is an example of using these functions with built-in ephemerides (i.e., without the need to download a large ephemerides file)::